-The Internet of Things: what is it, where does it come from, which technologies are involved and how can you use it?
+The Internet of Things: what is it, where does it come from, which technologies are involved , what are the challenges, what are the benefits, where is it used and how can you use it?

-It has taken over 15 years for the Internet of Things to become a reality that will impact many areas of business and society.
+It has taken over two decades for the ‘concept’ of the Internet of Things to become a reality that will impact many areas of business and society.
 Yet, it will take several more years before it is a daily reality in all possible areas, for numerous reasons.

-At the same time, among others driven by new connectivity solutions and the cloud, as well as other 3rd platform technologies, the number of applications concerning the Internet of Things, as well as the number of connected devices, are accelerating.
+At the same time, among others driven by new connectivity solutions and the cloud, as well as other 3rd platform technologies, the number of IoT applications and the number of connected devices are both accelerating.
 Add to that viable business models, technologies designed to leverage IoT-generated data fast and it’s clear that the Internet of Things is evolving fast and has found fertile ground to be leveraged in valuable ways.
-It had to wait a bit but now it’s really here.

 Table of Contents

-- 1 How it all started and evolved
+- 2 IoT: how it all started and evolved

 - 4 Industries driving the Internet of Things